chilinhhovo/third-wave-coffee/README.md

 This was the most technically ambitious project I’ve built to date.
 It taught me:
 - How to manage fuzzy, multi-source datasets.
 - How to chain scraping, AI, geospatial joins, and modeling together.
-- The limits of AI-generated captions and the value of manual validation.
+- The limits of AI-generated captions and the value of manual validation (eye-drops donation encouraged).
 - How to convert regression outputs into geographic storytelling.

 I would love to expand this work to cluster cafés globally by aesthetic similarity (using computer vision embedding models) or examine how neighborhood change precedes café appearance over time.